diethardsteiner/diethardsteiner.github.io/_posts/2014-10-15-CCC-Add-Event-Info-to-your-Charts.md

 # Using D3js Charts on the Pentaho BI Server

-The first step is to install following components from the **Pentaho Marketplace**
+The first step is to install following components from the **Pentaho Marketplace**:

 - Community Dashboard Framework
 - Community Data Access